Settings, Rows, and Content: How do they work?

 Using more than one column allows you to put different content elements side by side.

-You can add to your messages all the structural elements you need, regardless of the template you selected when you started.
+You can add all the structural elements you need to your message, regardless of the template you selected when you started.

 Every row has its own settings, which gives you the kind of flexibility that before was only achieved with hand-coded email.